rkenmi/example-node-docker-zoo/README.md

 3. The application server that receives the request will close the Zookeeper client, terminating the ephemeral zNode that is placed under `/election`
 4. Verify via container output that all of the other Zookeeper instances have gotten the notification.
 It might look something like: `Got watcher event: NODE_CHILDREN_CHANGED[4]@/election`
 5. You should now see that the number of zNode children under `/election` is fewer than before

+### Use Cases for Zookeeper
+#### Leader Election
+- If a host goes down, other hosts can get notified.
+One of the hosts can then be chosen as the new leader.
+If the original host comes back up later, the host can re-join the pool and is no longer the leader.

+#### Service Discovery
+- If you have a pool of servers and you want to give back to the requester the best server based on geographic distance, or connection type (i.e. Websockets)